quantum-srm/WatchMan/README.md

-# Advanced Sentinel: AI-Powered Missing Person Detection System
+# WatchMan: AI-Powered Missing Person Detection System

 ## Problem Statement
 Traditional missing person searches are limited by manual processes, relying on static methods of identification and tracking.
 Law enforcement and search teams face significant challenges in: